By Appointment to Her Majesty Queen Elizabeth II

 The Royal Warrant Holders Association (click here to visit their site) keeps a full database of Warrant holders and explains the history and protocol of a Royal Warrant.

-The next time you’re doing your groceries look out for these Royal Warrant products and you could be eating and dressing like The Queen!Filed under British Royals
+The next time you’re doing your groceries look out for these Royal Warrant products and you could be eating and dressing like The Queen!Filed under The United Kingdom

 Tagged Elizabeth II of the United Kingdom, Protocol.